ewgdg/ewgdg.github.io/src/pages/blog/2021-04-01-learning-vim.md

 Learning Vim as developer is analogous to learning horse riding as capitalist or learning wining as nobility.
 The high entry bar blocks people do not belong to the social circle.
-And Vim is the symbol of senior tech lead.
+The fact is that as human beings, we rely on the ability to quickly estimate and identify characteristics of another to increase survival rate.
+As a result, we develop a heuristic system to assist for it.
+Micro-expression, etiquette, accent, hobby, all of them are part of the heuristic system.
+And Vim is the symbol of senior tech lead in this heuristic system.

-Many senior programmers are actually believing in Vim as the best and most productive text editing tool.
-Vim can help to approach other developers.
-Knowing Vim might open a world for you to land a new job or to pass an interview or to make a new friend.
+Many senior programmers actually believe in Vim as the best and most productive text editing tool.
+Vim can help you to approach other developers.
+Knowing Vim might open a new world for you to land a new job or to pass an interview or to make a new friend.

 As a result, I decide to buy a 9-key auxiliary keyboard as a navigation keyboard side-way along with my Razer Mini keyboard.
 I just can't resist myself from using my Razer DeathAdder V2 mouse anyway.